VincentBockstael/makerskills2c/README.md

 ### installing Mouse Violin:
-Now you should be set to run the source code.
+Now you should be set to compile the source code.
 To do this:
- - download the source code from this repository
+ - Download the source code from this repository
  - cd to the location of the source code on your drive
- - enter the following line in cmd or the terminal:
+ - Enter the following line in cmd or the terminal:
  ```
  make
  ```
 ## How to use:
+Now you are ready to run the program, so:
-- attach mouse
+- Attach a computer mouse
-- run BowedModel
+- Run BowedModel with the following command in cmd or terminal.
+Make sure you cd inside the directory of the sourcecode.
 ```
 ./bin/BowedModel
 ```
-- move mouse or use a violinstick
+- Now move mouse or use a violinbow, and enjoy!